 So, let’s say you create labels for task status that would be To Do, Doing and Done.
 Then change the view to Columns and group your items by task status.
 This way, you will get a visual representation of your team’s progress.

-By combining custom fields, filters, groups and views, the options are endless.
+By combining attributes, filters, groups and views, the options are endless.